folinimarc/os_gis_sandbox/README.md

 ```console
 docker compose -p sandbox up -d
 ```
+Eventually the terminal will display the blinking cursor again and let you type.
+This means all is ready.

+**You can now access the Sandbox hub by typing _localhost_ in your browser window.**

-> _Good to know_: The first time it will take some minutes because a lot of data is being
+> _Good to know_:
+> - The first time it will take some minutes because a lot of data is being
 > downloaded, make sure you are connected to a fast and reliable internet
 > connection.
 This is a one-time thing and subsequent startups will only take
 > seconds.
+> - The -p flag used in the commands above specifies the Docker Compose project name, which is used as a prefix for many Docker Compose components such as networks and volumes.
+By choosing different project names, it is possible for multiple instances of the Sandbox to coexist with separate volumes and hence separate persisted state.

-> _Good to know_: You can also avoid the -d flag, which will then display the logs of all
+> - You can also avoid the -d flag, which will then display the logs of all
 > containers in the terminal.

-Eventually the terminal will display the blinking cursor again and let you type.
-This means all is ready.

-**You can now access the Sandbox hub by typing _localhost_ in your browser window.**

 ## 3) Stop the OS Geostack Sandbox